lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 1799

-Availability: ECCO link in ESTC
+Availability: ECCO link in ESTC.
+Physical copies at British Library and Oxford.